posabsolute/jQuery-Validation-Engine/README.md

 ### onAjaxFormComplete: function(status, form, errors, options)
 When ajaxFormValidation is turned on, this function is used to asynchronously process the result of the validation. the status is a boolean.
 If true, the ajax call completed and all the server side form validations passed.

-### isOverflown
+### relative
-Set to true when the form shows in a scrolling div, defaults to *false*.
+Set to true when the form shows in a scrolling div, defaults to *false*, the error boxes are appended after the input instead of body

-### overflownDIV
-Selector used to pick the overflown container, defaults to *""*.

 ### onValidationComplete
 Stop the form from submitting, and let you handle it after it validated via a function